 Fast forward to 2016.
 Vercruysse is now a mom, and those fond childhood memories inspired her to start her own granola bar company, 18 Rabbits.
 The name comes from a family story: Once, the kids left Blackjack out in the yard, where she met a wild rabbit.
 A few weeks later, the family had 18 bunnies hopping around the house.

 But back to the granola bars—because they’re made for kids, by a mom, they’re as healthy as they are tasty.
-Inspired by her mom’s granola, all three flavors—chocolate banana, chocolate cherry, and caramel apple—are certified organic, non-GMO, and gluten-free.
+Inspired by her mom’s granola, all the flavors—like chocolate banana and chocolate strawberry—are certified organic, non-GMO, and gluten-free.
 Both chocolate bars are also made without nuts, so they’re ideal for school lunches.

 And, with less than 8 grams of sugar per serving, 18 Rabbits’ granola bars are some of the healthiest out there.
 That’s about 10 to 20 percent less than most other bars on the market, according to 18 Rabbits marketing director Kelly LeCoy.
 Since they’re sweetened with honey, maple syrup, and dates instead of refined sugar, you can feel good about giving them to your little ones.

 Plus, the bars are absolutely stuffed with good-for-you ingredients.
 Chia, pumpkin, and sunflower seeds pack in tons of the omega-3s and healthy fats that kids’ brains need to grow and develop, while whole grain oats add plenty of filling fiber.
 Even better, the brand sources only the highest quality organic ingredients directly from farmers—sunflower seeds from a small farm in Mexico and maple syrup produced on a Vermont family farm, to name a few.
 This way, 18 Rabbits can support locally owned producers and offer customers total transparency about where every single ingredient comes from.